 Uniform, Combat, Winter

 This jacket was issued in two variations.
 The first model was produced with exterior patch pockets and the second model jacket came with interior hidden pockets.
 Collectors covet the first model jackets due to their scarcity.
 Photos of General George S. Patton abound indicating his favorite combat jacket as the first model style.
 However, the vast majority of winter combat jackets that were worn in combat by US military forces in WWII was the second model jacket with the hidden pockets.
 We were honored to supply the feature film "FURY" with our quality jackets in both the first and second model variations.
-Shown here is a photo of Fury star Brad Pitt wearing one of our first pattern tanker jackets that has been heavily aged and worn in.
+Shown on this site are photos of Fury star Brad Pitt and other principle actors wearing our tanker jackets that has been heavily aged and worn in.

 Our patterns are true to size.
 They are not over nor under sized.
 You should order your usual sport coat chest size.
 Sizes we offer for our winter combat uniform items are shown in the drop down menus below.

 A customer's favorable review of our Winter Combat Jacket may be viewed here.

 Check out these images of the FURY cast wearing our products...